toxicbloud/toxicbloud/README.md

 ### Hi there 👋

-### I'm toxicbloud aka Antonin, a french studient and bidouilleur !
+### I'm toxicbloud aka Antonin, a french student and bidouilleur !

 <br>